The Next Houston

 But Sandy was a relatively weak storm—apparently not even a hurricane, technically, when it made landfall.
 Despite new awareness of the danger facing the metropolis since Sandy and 2011’s Hurricane Irene, it remains unprepared for a major direct hit.
 Simply because of the number of people, amount of low-lying real estate, and economic importance of New York City, a direct hit on the city by a strong hurricane might not produce images as apocalyptic as Houston’s, but it could freeze the city for weeks or months and take a bite out of the national economy.

 There’s one other city that could make the recent devastation in Houston pale in comparison: Houston.
 As horrible as the damage from Harvey is—and the scope is still not yet clear—there’s a chance it could have been worse.
-Storm experts have for years feared a hurricane striking Houston head on.
-A hurricane aimed straight at the city could send a 20- to 25-foot storm surge through the Houston Ship Channel, knocking the nation’s second biggest port out of commission.
+Storm experts have for years feared a hurricane striking Houston head-on.
+A hurricane aimed straight at the city could send a 20- to 25-foot storm surge through the Houston Ship Channel, knocking the nation’s second-biggest port out of commission.
 The surge could slam the many petrochemical plants along the channel, spilling somewhere between 60 and 90 million gallons of oil products into the water, in what could be the nation’s worst environmental disaster in history.
 Even after the initial recovery began, the economic effects would persist for years, and the health effects for even longer.

 That nightmare scenario focused largely on the storm surge, whereas Harvey’s blow to Houston has come not from the sea but from above, in the form of record-breaking rainfall.
 The hurricane itself made landfall south of Houston, then worked its way north.
 As a result, it’s tough to compare Harvey directly to a hypothetical direct hit on the city.
 But a direct hit on Houston is a near certainty, sooner or later: The city averages one major storm every 15 years, and excluding Harvey, the last time that happened was Ike, in 2008.
-When the storm finally hits, the result might be replay of this week’s devastation—or something even worse.
+When the storm finally hits, the result might be a replay of this week’s devastation—or something even worse.